-Secondary Glazing Consumer Guide
+Fixed & Sliding Secondary Glazing Consumer Guide

 Benefits of Secondary Glazing

 - Effective noise reduction so you’re less disturbed by outside noise.

-Standard procedure for many manufacturers would be to have all items glazed with a flexible PVC gasket.
+The standard procedure for many manufacturers would be to have all items glazed with a flexible PVC gasket.

 Types of Secondary Glazing